GeorgefBrockman/phase-5-project/README.md

 path: '/'

 This is the initial page that a user will come to when they access the web application.
 On it is the NavBar which contains links to the other pages while remaining visible on all of them.
-Below the NavBar are the three forms that allow a user to create
+Below the NavBar are the three forms that allow a user to create a new instance of a customer, transaction, and item.

 #### Customers Page:

 path: '/customers'

+Displays a table of all customers in the database, showing their name, number, and email address.
+There are also two buttons with each customer: edit and delete.
+The edit button allows you to change any of the information that the customer instance has and updates the database with the new data.
+The delete button removes the customer from both the list and the database.

 #### Transactions Page:

 path: '/transactions'

+Displays a table of all transactions in the database, showing the date of the transaction, item name, item cost, customer name, and customer email.

 #### Inventory Page:

 path: '/inventory'

+Displays a table of all items in the inventory, showing the name of the item, the cost, and the quantity.
+The quantity property has a button that allows the user to change the number of items in stock.
+The item will be updated on the table and in the database.

 ### Python Flask Backend